Kevinabi/DATA-CLEANING-USING-SQL/README.md

-# DATA-CLEANING-USING-SQL
+# DATA-cleaning Nashville housing dataset
-In-depth exploration and cleaning of covid data using SQL
+In-depth exploration and cleaning of nashville data using SQL